What is trichomoniasis?

 How can I be tested for a trichomoniasis infection?

 Dr. Shafa is able to evaluate and obtain an appropriate sample for testing in the office.
 In most cases, when you are infected, the trich parasite can be seen under a microscope by an experienced physician while you are in the office.
 If the diagnosis is uncertain, then the sample will be sent to the laboratory for detailed testing to determine the existence of the infection.

 Treatment for trichomoniasis is as simple as a one time dose of antibiotics prescribed by Dr. Shafa.

 When can I have sex again after being treated for trichomoniasis?

-Can I be cured from infection?
+Can I be cured of an infection?

-Yes, however; about 1 in 5 people will become reinfected with trichomoniasis in the first 3 months following treatment.
+Yes.
+However, about 1 in 5 people will become reinfected with trichomoniasis in the first 3 months following treatment.
 To ensure that you are not reinfected, all your partners should be treated before you start having intercourse again.

 How can I reduce my risk of contracting trichomoniasis infection?

 Abstinence from sexual activity is the only way to completely avoid becoming infected with any type of STD.